ellucian-developer/experience-ethos-examples/today-classes-extension/README.md

 # Today's Classes Extension
 This example extension includes cards that show today's classes for the current user.
-This simple example provides a starting point for other functionality.
+This example provides a starting point for other functionality.
 Additional data and behavior could include more class details, grades, and even third-party integrations with a way-finding provider to find your way to class.

 The UI content is primarily provided by the component in src/components/TodayClasses.jsx.
 This component is wrapped with a React Context that is parameterized by the several cards.
 Each card employs a different way to retrieve the data through Ethos Integration from the ERP.

-This extension included today classes retrieval using the following methods:
+This extension includes cards which retreive today's classes using the following methods:
 1. Experience GraphQL Proxy for extensions
 1. Lambda microservice which uses Ethos GraphQL API
 1. Node microservice which uses Ethos EEDM Proxy API